Milvasoft/Milvasoft.Messaging/README.md

 ```

 Create class which named SendMailCommandConsumer.
-This class will listen to the queue and run the incoming commands.
+This class will run the incoming commands when a new command arrives in the listening queue.

 ```csharp 1